AI Context Window Comparison 2026: Token Limits by Model

 Context windows and token limits are fundamental concepts every AI developer needs to understand.
 They determine how much text you can send to a model, how long responses can be, and ultimately how much each API call costs.
+Provider limits and prices change often, so use the table below as a representative planning guide and verify live docs before hard-coding limits.

 This guide breaks down everything you need to know about context windows across all major AI models in 2026.